 - Using curriculum is optional.
 Traditional textbooks are simply another resource available for learning, but they aren’t viewed as the primary way that a child should learn.

 - Unschooled kids are often Involved in a project or have an interest that is innately educational in nature.

 - The child is leading their own education with parental guidance.

 Unschooling implies that you approach education with a very different mindset than those who are involved with the traditional public school system.

 If you’re new to the world of homeschooling, you’ve likely heard the term deschooling.
 Sometimes parents are unclear about the differences between the words unschooling and deschooling.
 Let’s take a moment to help you understand the distinctions between these words.

-One of the shortcomings of the traditional education system is that children are taught to wait for a classroom teacher to tell them what to learn and when to learn it.
+One of the shortcomings of the traditional education system is that children are taught to wait for a classroom teacher to tell them what and when to learn.

 Children learn to squelch their own curiosity and follow a path of education that was created for the masses rather than for individual children.